AH/CL 266

 Satisfies "the Ancient World" core course requirement for Art History majors

-The course examines the dynamic and culturally vibrant period linked to the reign of Rome's first emperor, Augustus.
-It examines how the change from a Republic to a Principate was articulated in a developing, negotiated relationship between Princeps, Senate, and Populus, and the manner in which this played out in coopted urban and visual landscapes.
+The course examines the art and architecture during the dynamic and culturally vibrant period linked to the reign of Rome's first emperor, Augustus.
+It examines how the change from a Republic to a Principate was articulated in a developing, negotiated relationship between emperor, senate, and people and the manner in which this played out in coopted urban and other visual landscapes.
 The course will approach the city of Rome as a ‘total site’ investigation in which the relationship between images, spaces, and viewers occupies a central role.
-The course will pose questions not only to the patronage of built spaces and works, but equally to the reception and performativity of these, and to the role of decoration in creating an engaged viewing experience.
+It will pose questions not only in regard to the patronage of built spaces and artworks, but equally to their reception and performativity, and to their role in creating an engaged viewing experience.

 Satisfies "the Ancient World" core course requirement for Art History majors